-Keanu Reeves Reportedly Had Role In ‘Captain Marvel’ But Dropped Out For ‘John Wick 3’
+Keanu Reeves Reportedly Had A Role In ‘Captain Marvel’ But Dropped Out For ‘John Wick 3’

 What could have been?
-It’s being reported that The Matrix actor, and all around nice-guy, Keanu Reeves had a role in the upcoming Captain Marvel flick but dropped out for John Wick 3.
+It’s being reported that The Matrix actor and all around nice-guy Keanu Reeves had a role in the upcoming Captain Marvel flick but dropped out for John Wick 3.
 CinemaBlend is reporting on the rumor that claims Keanu was cast in a role that eventually went to Jude Law.
 The exact role Jude is playing in the Brie Larson flick is still unknown, with most fans debating between Mar-Vell and Yon-Rogg.
 Screen Rant is suggesting Jude is playing the latter, a popular villain from the Captain Marvel comics.

-According to CinemaBlend, Keanu didn’t pass because he wasn’t interested in the role or for any sort of conflicts, it was merely a timing issue and he felt more loyal to the role of John Wick than someone he hadn’t portrayed yet.
+According to CinemaBlend, Keanu didn’t pass because he wasn’t interested in the role or for any sort of conflict, it was merely a timing issue and he felt more loyal to the role of John Wick than someone he hadn’t portrayed yet.
 While his pass on the character is just a rumor, there are tons of claims that can back it up.
 Back in 2017, the rumor started when iO9 and Variety wrote pieces on the Captain Marvel role and Brie Larson even made a joke about the actor when discussing her own process.

 “I was an introvert with asthma before this movie.
 I really thought when they hired me, ‘I am the worst choice for an action movie.’
 And I didn’t know that I had a little Keanu Reeves in me!
 Who knew?” she said to Entertainment Weekly.